What happened that day?

 The Devlin brothers formed the River City Ramblers in 1955.
 For a year or so they played at youth clubs, local dances and talent quests, performing covers of country numbers and rock ’n’ roll.

-The band split up in 1956, and it was about this time that Johnny discovered Elvis Presley.
-His routine was set, and for months he did Presley covers around Wanganui and in Palmerston North, the local Big Smoke.
+The band split up in 1956, about the time Johnny discovered Elvis Presley.
+For months he did Presley covers around Whanganui and in Palmerston North.
 Johnny Cooper spotted him in a talent quest in Palmerston North in early 1957 and gave him some hints on voice control – he had dropped the yodelling routine by this stage.
 The advice must have helped.
 Devlin won the next talent quest he entered, in Dannevirke, and from there it was up to the throbbing music scene of Auckland.

 Screaming fans